Xavier Austin: Storylines

 Xavier returns from the academy to begin work-experience at the police station.
 He and Emerson break up a fight involving Jett, and Xavier finds a photo of an older man that fell out of Jett's bag.
 Xavier illegally looks the man up on the COP database and learns he is Richard Bozic (Jadek Ronak).
 Jett tells Xavier that he thinks Richard may be his father and Gina asks him to find out more.
 Xavier is caught using the COP database by Emerson and he believes he might be kicked out of the academy.
 However, Emerson decides not to report him.
 Xavier tells Gina and John that he is going to move to Goulburn permanently, to attend the academy, and he leaves Summer Bay.
-The following year, Xavier returns to the Bay to attend his mother's funeral and leaves the day after, but asked Casey to look after Jett for him, which Casey agrees.
-In 2014, he heard the news that John and Marilyn are getting married and was happy for them.
-John invites Xavier to the wedding, but he declined the invitation as he was busy with his studies to become a police officer.
+The following year, Xavier returns to the Bay to attend his mother's funeral and leaves the following day after asking Casey Braxton (Lincoln Younes) to look out for Jett in his absence, to which Casey agrees.